 If you're not completely into the business of marketing and don't have a solid fanbase or lots of friends, getting anyone to post news about your book or getting reviews is a difficult thing.
 With this service, it's possible.
 BookBuzz puts your book on Netgalley, where real readers will download, read and give their honest opinions, which they will then put on Goodreads.
 For Heart Full of Stars, this resulted in 19 reviews, which is a really good result!
 BUT, beware: the reviews aren't sugar-coated.
 The readers will give it to you, and if they don't like what they read, they'll say that, in the same way they'll praise the book if they like what they're reading, so only opt in if you're confident in your writing.
-In additoin to all this, you will also get some great mock-ups to use in your own marketing.
+In addition to all this, you will also get some great mock-ups to use in your own marketing.

 According to Whizzbuzz, they want to "help Indie authors in their efforts to get discovered by readers by providing them with long-term social media promotion", and that is exactly what they do: they offer exposure on social media for $49 over a year.
 Twitter, Facebook, Tumblr, Pinterest, Wordpress, Goodreads, LinkedIn and Flipboard are the channels they target, and your book is repeatedly promoted during the course of that year.

 Now, it may seem a bit dodgy and almost like a scam to submit to something like this.
 Most probably, I'd think so myself, if it wasn't for the fact that it ACTUALLY seems to be working.
 For example, during the year I went for the promotion deal, I sold quite a lot of books on B&N, without any other marketing.
 When the subscription ended, I also stopped selling.
 Coincidence?
-I have no idea, and admittedly I can't really make the same correlation THIS year, but there's nothing wrong with exposure.
+I have no idea, and admittedly I can't really make the same crystal clear correlation THIS year, but hey, there's nothing wrong with exposure!